Fill your plate with stuffed pork chops for a simple, unforgettable weeknight dinner!

 How to Store

-Place your stuffed pork chops in an air-tight container and refrigerate them for up to 4 days.
+- To store.
+Place the pork chops in an airtight container.
+Refrigerate them for up to 4 days.

-Microwave method: place the chilled pork chops on a microwave-safe plate and reheat for 1 to 1 1/2 minutes, or until warmed through.
+- To reheat (microwave).
+Place the chops on a microwave-safe plate and reheat for 1 to 1 1/2 minutes or until warm.
+If they need more time, heat in 30-second increments to avoid drying out the meat.

-Oven method: Place the chilled pork chops on a baking dish and reheat them for 5 to 10 minutes in a 300-degree Fahrenheit oven.
+- To reheat (oven).
+Place the pork chops on a baking dish and reheat at 300 degrees Fahrenheit.
+They’ll need 5 to 10 minutes.

 Can you freeze stuffed pork chops?

-I don’t recommend it since the topping contains bread cubes soaked in creamed soup.
+I don’t recommend freezing these chops since the topping contains bread cubes soaked in creamed soup.

 The texture will be all off when it’s frozen and then thawed.